2026 & 2027 Yosemite photography Packages & WEDDING GUIDE

 A Wedding Officiant is the last thing you’ll need for your elopement.
 They’ll be the ones to officiate your ceremony.
 You can hire a talented professional to handle things, or you can have a friend or family member get ordained online in just a few minutes.

-When should you Elope?
+What season should you Elope?

 Couple walks down boardwalk at Yosemite Meadow.